Savage3991/Global-Functions-Documentation/Libraries/Instances.md

 ## getnilinstances

-Returns a list of instances that aren't descendants of a service provider.
+Returns a list of instances that don't have their parent property set to `nil`.

 ```luau
 function getnilinstances(): { Instance }